 And other insects?

 You’ll see plenty of small flies, especially when there is no wind.
-And in the resort areas, you might see cockroaches – they’re almost inevitable in our climate.
+And in the resort areas, you might see cockroaches and ants – they’re almost inevitable in our climate.

 Are there ocean creatures that can hurt me?